nik-murthy/quality-code/README.md

 ## Summary

-You are now aware of how live environments can be protected from code perhaps written by a tired developer (in dire need of some coffee) can be
+You are now aware of how live environments can be protected from code perhaps written by a tired developer (in dire need of some coffee)

 Thank you for reading this!